ucscode/sQuery/README.md

-# sQuery
+# SQuery

-sQuery is a simple PHP class that provides a convenient way to construct SQL queries.
+SQuery is a simple PHP class that provides a convenient way to construct SQL queries.
 It offers static methods for generating SELECT, INSERT, UPDATE, and DELETE queries, making it easier to interact with databases in PHP.

-The sQuery class provides a simplified and efficient way to interact with databases in PHP, specifically by easing the CRUD (Create, Read, Update, Delete) operations.
+The SQuery class provides a simplified and efficient way to interact with databases in PHP, specifically by easing the CRUD (Create, Read, Update, Delete) operations.

 ## Features